Skip to content

 PermissionErrorcrates/application/src/permission/services.rsDenied and ResolutionFailed variants

-system_guard()crates/application/src/permission/mod.rsControlled factory for background task guards
+system_guard()crates/application/src/permission/mod.rsControlled factory for background-task guards

 empty_guard_for_testing()crates/application/src/permission/mod.rsZero-capability guard for infrastructure tests